And a revised special material or two.

 +2 on Fortitude saves vs spells and SLAs.

 A creature's soul is absorbed into your body if it died in any of your threatened squares.
 You can hold a number of souls equal to your HD.
 It is your choice to let a new soul in to replace an existing one or not.
-Your body glows dimly, not providing enough light to see by, but potentially revealing your position in a dark area.
+Your body glows when in the presence of a particular type of evil act, not providing enough light to see by, but potentially revealing your position in a dark area.
 Clothing or similar will hide the glow.

 If you kill a creature with your natural weapons, its soul is absorbed into your body.
 You can hold one soul at any time.
 It is your choice to let a new soul in to replace an existing one or not.